physics-sec/frida-scripts/README.md

 ## Frida examples

-A small collection of program that use frida in different ways.
+A small collection of programs that use frida in different ways.
+The 'search_and_change' ones are by far the most complex.
+They look for a number or string in a process and replace it with whatever the user wants.

 for more: